-As a diversity consultant in higher education, I work with college and university administrators to develop inclusive programs and trainings for students, staff, and faculty audiences.
+Currently, I serve as the Director of Equity and Inclusion at Vistamar, a college preparatory independent school in Los Angeles, California.
+I also continue to serve as a diversity consultant in secondary and higher education, working with school administrators to develop inclusive programs and trainings for students, staff, and faculty audiences.
 To design effective and meaningful curricula, I draw on my previous professional experiences as a college educator, a university administrator, and a diversity practitioner.

 After receiving a dual BA in history and religious studies at Berkeley in 2006, I left California to pursue a PhD in history at Princeton University.
 My dissertation examined the role of gender and family in shaping the immigration process in France at the start of the twentieth century.
 Like most graduate students, I spent most of my doctoral career in the basement of the university library.
 But I was also fortunate to spend two years in Paris conducting archival research for my project.